-In this article, you’ll learn all about the eligibility requirements for a viatical settlement, how much money you could earn from your settlement, and whether or not a viatical settlement is the right choice for you.
+In this article, you’ll learn about the eligibility requirements for a viatical settlement, how much money you could earn from your settlement, and whether or not a viatical settlement is the right choice.

 If you’re looking to sell your life insurance policy for a lump-sum cash payment, you can do so through either a viatical settlement or a life settlement.

-The main difference between viatical and life settlements has to do with the policyholder themselves.
-In general, life settlements are for healthy seniors, while viaticals are reserved for people of any age who are living with a life threatening or terminal illness.
+The main difference between viatical and life settlements has to do with the policyholder.
+In general, life settlements are for healthy seniors, while viaticals is reserved for people of any age who are living with a life-threatening or terminal illness.

 Both life settlements and viatical settlements have certain eligibility requirements, which we’ll cover in more detail in the following sections.

 What are the Eligibility Requirements For Viatical Settlement?